rchikhi/2022-pangenome-aws/PartA.md

 1. Signing in to EC2 console

-Sign in to your AWS console using the provided link provided to you at the workshop.
+Sign in to your AWS console from your browser using the provided link provided to you at the workshop.
 It looks like: https://[somenumber].signin.aws.amazon.com/console

 <img src="https://user-images.githubusercontent.com/1218301/185639392-8e1aae31-4c34-4c13-b5d5-333c48b0f141.png" width=300>